awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-notebooks-and-internet-access.md

 ![\[Diagram of SageMaker Studio VPC using direct internet access\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-vpc-internet.png)

 To disable direct internet access, you can specify the `VPC only` network access type when you onboard to Studio or call the [CreateDomain](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateDomain.html) API\.
 Doing so prevents SageMaker from providing internet access to your Studio notebooks\.
-As a result, you won't be able to run a Studio notebook unless your VPC has an interface endpoint to the SageMaker API and runtime, or a NAT gateway, and your security groups allow outbound connections\.
+As a result, you won't be able to run a Studio notebook unless your VPC has an interface endpoint to the SageMaker API and runtime, or a NAT gateway with internet access, and your security groups allow outbound connections\.
 The following diagram shows a configuration for using VPC\-only mode\.

 ![\[Diagram of SageMaker Studio VPC using VPC-only mode\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-vpc-private.png)